 i.
 "Notice that the preacher does not make the gospel.
 If he makes it, it is not worth your having.
 Originality in preaching, if it be originality in the statement of doctrine, is falsehood.
 We are not makers and inventors; we are repeaters, we tell the message we have received."
 (Spurgeon)

 b.
 As Paul describes the gospel in the following verses, it is important to notice that this gospel is not insightful teaching or good advice.
-At the core of the gospel are things that happened, actual, real, historical events.
-The gospel isn’t a matter of religious opinions, platitudes, or fairy tales, but about real historical events.
+At the core of the gospel are things that happened - actual, real, historical events.
+The gospel isn't a matter of religious opinions, platitudes, or fairy tales; it is about real historical events.

 i.
 "Our religion is not based upon opinions, but upon facts.
 We hear persons sometimes saying, 'Those are your views, and these are ours.'
 Whatever your 'views' may be, is a small matter; what are the facts of the case?"
 (Spurgeon)

 c.
-Christ died: The death of Jesus Christ, the Messiah, the Son of God, the center of the gospel.
-Though the idea of glorying in the death of a Savior was foolishness to the word, it is salvation to those who will believe.
+Christ died: The death of Jesus Christ, the Messiah, the Son of God, is the center of the gospel.
+Though the idea of glorying in the death of a Savior seems foolishness to the world, it is salvation to those who will believe.

 ii.
-“Although the Romans did not invent crucifixion, they perfected it as a form of torture and capital punishment that was designed to produce a slow death with maximum pain and suffering.”
+"Although the Romans did not invent crucifixion, they perfected it as a form of torture and capital punishment that was designed to produce a slow death with maximum pain and suffering."
 (Edwards) What exactly was it like to be crucified?
 In days the New Testament was first written, the practice needed no explanation.
-But we would do well to appreciate just what happened when someone was crucified.
+But we do well to appreciate just what happened in crucifixion.

 iii.
-The victim’s back would first be torn open by the scourging, and then the clotting blood would be ripped open again when the clothes were torn off the victim.
-When he was thrown on the ground to nail his hands to the crossbeam, the wounds would again be torn open and contaminated with dirt.
-Then, as he hung on the cross, with each breath, the painful wounds on the back would scrape against the rough wood of the upright beam and be further aggravated.
+The victim's back was first torn open by scourging, and the clotting blood was ripped open again when the clothes were torn off the victim.
+When he was thrown on the ground to nail his hands to the crossbeam, the wounds were again torn open and contaminated with dirt.
+Then, as he hung on the cross, with each breath, the painful wounds on the back scraped against the rough wood of the upright beam and were further aggravated.

 iv.
-When the nail was driven through the wrists, it would sever the large median nerve.
-This stimulated nerve would produce excruciating bolts of fiery pain in both arms, and could result in a claw-like grip in the victim’s hands.
+When the nail was driven through the wrists, it severed the large median nerve.
+This stimulated nerve produced excruciating bolts of fiery pain in both arms, and resulted in a claw-like grip in the victim's hands.

 v.
-Beyond the excruciating pain, the major effect of crucifixion was to inhibit normal breathing.
-The weight of the body, pulling down on the arms and shoulders, would tend to fix the respiratory muscles in an inhalation state, and hinder exhalation.
-The lack of adequate respiration would result in severe muscle cramps, which would hinder breathing even further.
-To get a good breath, one would have to push against the feet, and flex the elbows, pulling from the shoulders.
-Putting the weight of the body on the feet would produce searing pain, and flexing of the elbows would twist the hands hanging on the nails.
-Lifting the body for a breath would also painfully scrape the back against the rough wooden post.
-Each effort to get a proper breath would be agonizing, exhausting, and lead to a sooner death.
+Beyond the excruciating pain, the major effect of crucifixion was inhibiting normal breathing.
+The weight of the body, pulling down on the arms and shoulders, tended to fix the respiratory muscles in an inhalation state, and hindered exhalation.
+The lack of adequate respiration resulted in severe muscle cramps, which hindered breathing even further.
+To get a good breath, one had to push against the feet, and flex the elbows, pulling from the shoulders.
+Putting the weight of the body on the feet produced searing pain, and flexing the elbows twisted the hands hanging on the nails.
+Lifting the body for a breath also painfully scraped the back against the rough wooden post.
+Each effort to get a proper breath was agonizing, exhausting, and lead to a sooner death.

 vi.
 "Not uncommonly, insects would light upon or burrow into the open wounds or the eyes, ears, and nose of the dying and helpless victim, and birds of prey would tear at these sites.
 Moreover, it was customary to leave the corpse on the cross to be devoured by predatory animals."
 (Edwards)

 vii.
-Death from crucifixion could come from many sources: acute shock from blood loss; being too exhausted to breathe any longer; dehydration; stress-induced heart attack, or congestive heart failure leading to a cardiac rupture.
-If the victim did not die quickly enough, the legs would be broken, and the victim would soon be unable to breathe.
+Death from crucifixion could come from many sources: acute shock from blood loss, being too exhausted to breathe any longer; dehydration, stress-induced heart attack, or congestive heart failure leading to a cardiac rupture.
+If the victim did not die quickly enough, the legs were broken, and the victim was soon unable to breathe.

 viii.
 How bad was crucifixion?
 We get our English word excruciating from the Roman word "out of the cross."
 "Consider how heinous sin must be in the sight of God, when it requires such a sacrifice!"
 (Clarke)

 ix.
 However, we never speak of the physical sufferings of Jesus to make us feel sorry for Jesus, as if He needed our pity.
-Save your pity for those who reject the complete work of Jesus on the cross at Calvary; for those preachers who do not have the heart of Paul in 1 Corinthians 1:23, when he proclaimed the center of the Christian message: we preach Christ crucified.
+Save your pity for those who reject the complete work of Jesus on the cross at Calvary, and save your pity for those preachers who do not have the heart of Paul in 1 Corinthians 1:23, when he proclaimed the center of the Christian message: we preach Christ crucified.

 d.
 Christ died for our sins: What does it mean that Jesus died for our sins?
 How does His death do anything for our sins?
 Many noble men and women have died horrible deaths for righteous causes through the centuries.
 How does the death of Jesus do anything for our sins?

 i.
-At some point before He died, before the veil was torn in two, before He cried out it is finished, an awesome spiritual transaction took place - the Father laid upon Jesus all the guilt and wrath our sin deserved, and He bore it in Himself perfectly, totally satisfying the wrath of God for us.
+At some point before He died, before the veil was torn in two, before He cried out it is finished, an awesome spiritual transaction took place.
+God the Father laid upon God the Son all the guilt and wrath our sin deserved, and Jesus bore it in Himself perfectly, totally satisfying the wrath of God in our place.

 iv.
 "Reader! one drop of this cup would bear down thy soul to endless ruin; and these agonies would annihilate the universe.
 He suffered alone: for the people there was none with him; because his sufferings were to make an atonement for the sins of the world: and in the work of redemption he had no helper."
 (Clarke)

 v.
-And when that was accomplished (who knows how long it could have lasted?), there was no reason for Jesus to “hang around” on the cross - His work was done, He could go on now.
+And when that was accomplished (who knows how long it could have lasted), there was no reason for Jesus to "hang around" on the cross.
+His work was done and He could go on to what was next.

 e.
 For our sins: Our sins were responsible for the death of Jesus.
 He did not die for a political cause, or as an enemy of the state, or for someone's envy.
 Jesus died for our sins.
 Jesus did not die as a mere martyr for a cause.